 Moreover, it is not clear that it would be legally feasible for CARB to implement the No-Project Alternative.
 In April 2015, Governor Brown issued Executive Order B-30-15 to establish a California GHG emission reduction target of 40 percent below 1990 levels by 2030.
-In doing so, the governor called on California to pursue a new and ambitious set of strategies, in line with the five climate change pillars from his inaugural address to reduce GHG emissions and prepare for the unavoidable impacts of climate change.
+In doing so, the Governor called on California to pursue a new and ambitious set of strategies, in line with the five climate change pillars from his inaugural address to reduce GHG emissions and prepare for the unavoidable impacts of climate change.
 To develop a clear plan of action to achieve the State's goals, the executive order called on CARB to update the AB 32 Climate Change Scoping Plan to incorporate the 2030 target.
 In summer 2016, the legislature affirmed the importance of addressing climate change through passage of SB 32 (Pavley, Chapter 249, Statutes of 2016), which codified into statute the 2030 GHG emission reduction target contained in Executive Order B-30-15 to achieve a 40-percent reduction in 1990 GHG emission levels by 2030.
 Executive Order B-55-18 also established the goal of reaching carbon neutrality by 2045, which builds on the target to require all utilities to source 100 percent of their electricity from renewables by 2045, established by the 100 Percent Clean Energy Act of 2018 (SB 100, De Leon, Statutes of 2018).
 Additionally, California's Short-Lived Climate Pollutant Reduction law, which took effect on January 1, 2022, sets targets for reducing the amount of organic waste disposed of in landfills by 75 percent (from a 2014 baseline level) by 2025 (SB 1383, Lara, Statutes of 2016).
+Furthermore, the 2022 Scoping Plan was developed to help the state achieve carbon neutrality by 204567 through a substantial reduction in fossil fuel dependence, while at the same time increasing deployment of efficient non-combustion technologies and distribution of clean energy.